-- 3.2 As can be seen from the table above there are variances projected in service areas and other budgets.
-Looking at the underlying trends, the detailed variances by Committee can be further summarised and these are shown at Appendix A. - 3.3 Service Budgets managed by Business Managers is currently predicting a favourable variance of £0.163m and represents 1.1% of the total service budgets.
-This favourable variance of £0.163m includes an unfavourable variance of £0.006m on employee spend Council-wide.
-Excluding employee spend, therefore, non-employee spend and income have favourable variances totalling £0.169m. - 3.4 The unfavourable variance of £0.006m on employee spend includes a budgeted saving of £0.541m for vacancies council-wide during the year which represents 3.5% of the overall salary budget.
+- 3.2 A favourable variance of £0.540m is currently being projected on Service Budgets managed by Business Managers.
+This represents 3.5% of the total service budgets.
+This favourable variance of £0.540m includes a favourable variance of £0.156m on employee spend councilwide.
+Excluding employee spend, therefore, non-employee spend and income have favourable variances totalling £0.384m. - 3.3 The favourable variance of £0.156m on employee spend includes a budgeted saving of £0.541m for vacancies council-wide during the year which represents 3.5% of the overall salary budget.
 As it is not known which services will have vacant posts during the year, the whole of the £0.541m is currently budgeted for within the Policy and Finance committee's budget and shows as an unfavourable variance.
-Conversely, all of the savings from vacant posts show as favourable variances against their respective Committees.
-Further details can be found in Appendix A. - 3.5 Non-Service expenditure is expected to have an unfavourable variance of £0.015m against the revised budget of £17.104m.
-The £0.070m unfavourable variance against Finance & Investment Income/Expenditure primarily relates to a reduction in forecast investment interest income.
-This is largely offset by a £0.045m favourable variance against Taxation & Non-Specific Grant Income from COVID-related Income Support Scheme grant for the period between April 2021 and June 2021. - 3.6 The Nottinghamshire Business Rates Pool may also return some funding to the council for 2021/22, though it cannot currently be quantified how much this may be, as it is based on the non-domestic rates (NDR, or 'business rates') income received by all authorities within the pool.
+Conversely, all of the savings from vacant posts show as favourable variances against their respective committees.
+Details of the services with variances due to vacant posts are in Appendix A. - 3.4 Non-Service expenditure is projected to have an unfavourable variance of £0.126m against the revised budget of £17.104m.
+The £0.227m unfavourable variance against Finance & Investment Income/Expenditure primarily relates to a reduction in forecast investment interest income.
+This is largely offset by a £0.090m favourable variance against Taxation & Non-Specific Grant Income from COVID-related Income Support Scheme grant for the period between April 2021 and June 2021. - 3.5 The variance of £0.226m on the transfer to unusable reserves represents an element of voluntary revenue provision (VRP).
+VRP is additional to the Minimum Revenue Provision (MRP) charge which councils statutorily make as provision for repayment of past capital debt.
+The council's VRP in 2021/22 will enable reductions to MRP charges in future years. - 3.6 The Nottinghamshire Business Rates Pool may also return some funding to the council for 2021/22, though it cannot currently be quantified how much this may be, as it is based on the non-domestic rates (NDR, or 'business rates') income received by all authorities within the pool.
 Officers across Nottinghamshire are working to review the position, albeit this will be difficult to predict as the landscape for businesses is currently so volatile.
-Nottinghamshire S151 officers keep this under review during the year to assess the latest information collated across the County.
-This will then be fed into future forecast outturn reports. - 3.7 It should be noted that the projected outturn variances are still somewhat indicative, and that these will become more accurate in subsequent months, as officers continue to refine budgets and forecasts in light of the latest information available. - 3.8 There has been a net transfer of £0.429m from reserves in 2021/22 until the end of July 2021.
-Four of these transfers from reserves were each more than £0.050m in value.
-These total £0.417m:
+Nottinghamshire S151 officers keep this under review during the year to assess the latest